 This is a question that must be

 answered from the perspective of spiritual and physical point of view.
 It is

 clear from scriptures that God detests sin.
 Murder in itself is not the only

 form of sin.
 When capital punishment is released unto the sinner by the law of

 the land where the sin has been committed; it should not be seen as bad.
 The

 scripture also says that no sinner will go unpunished.
-God has ordained those who are in authority -
+God has ordained those

 Romans 13:1 "Everyone must submit himself to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God".

 Therefore, God endorses whatever capital punishment that may be released on the offender in any country or land and for whatever offense in compliance with the penal code of that country.

 WHAT IS THE HISTORICAL BACKGROUND OF MURDER?

 The original language words variously rendered "kill", "murder," and "slay" refer to the taking of a life, the context or other scriptures determining whether the deliberate and unauthorized or unlawful taking of another person 's life is involved.
 For example, in the command, "You must not murder" (Ex.
 2:13), the Hebrew word for "murder" (ratsach) here clearly refers to deliberate and unlawful killing.
 But at Numbers 35:27 the same term denotes an act that an avenger of blood was authorized to carryout.
 Therefore, the command, "You must not murder", has to be understood within the framework of the entire Mosaic Law, which authorized the taking of human life under certain circumstances, as in the execution of criminals.